binci/binci/README.md

 The above naming convention allows for persisted services to be shared with other Devlab instances, or manually run docker containers, via the `--link` argument.

-At startup Devlab will ensure any persisted, or already running containers are not started again.
+At startup Devlab will ensure any persisted or already running containers are not started again.

 After completion, Devlab will run a detached process which will execute `docker stop` and `docker rm` on any non-persisted, ephemeral services.

 ### Persisting Services

 Services which need to persist between runs can be set by providing `persist: true` in their configurations.

-Persisted services will not stop after the primary container finishes it's task and can be used by the same project, other projects, or independently.
+Persisted services will not stop after the primary container finishes its task and can be used by the same project, other projects, or independently.

 ## Environment Variables (`env <array>`)